Sardar-Mohit/VideoTube/README.md

 ## License

-This project is licensed under the Chai aur code channel.
+This project is licensed under the Sardar Mohit Kumar.